gvwilson/thirdbit/src/fiction/iffy/index.md

 "Didn't know they belonged to anyone.
 You keep them indoors for now, aright?"

-"I'll think about it."
+"Yes *sir*,"
+she said,
+putting as much teenage scorn into her voice as she could.
 She kept her arms crossed as the hunter bot trotted away, then took a deep breath and turned to look down at her new friend.
 "Hope you an' your friends got somewhere t' hole up."

-A third Aussie sailor was waiting for her at the governor's mansion beside the two who had been standing guard when she left.
+When she got back to the mansion, a third Aussie sailor was waiting for her beside the two who had been standing guard when she left.
 "Citizen Kwan?
 Doctor Johel would like to speak with you.